Tecpán Guatemala, Guatemala Guide

 Day Trips

-Approximately 2.5 - 3 hours by car Immerse yourself in the vibrant culture of Guatemala at the Chichicastenango Market, one of the largest and most colorful indigenous markets in Central America.
-Held every Thursday and Sunday, this market is a feast for the senses, with a dazzling array of textiles, handicrafts, food, and traditional Mayan ceremonies.
+1.5 - 2 hours by car from Tecpán Guatemala Immerse yourself in the vibrant colors and bustling atmosphere of the Chichicastenango Market, one of the largest and most famous indigenous markets in Central America.
+Held every Thursday and Sunday, this market is a feast for the senses.
+Browse through stalls overflowing with textiles, handicrafts, fresh produce, flowers, and traditional Mayan clothing.
+Witness the unique blend of Mayan and Catholic traditions in the Santo Tomás Church, where indigenous rituals are often performed.
+Be prepared to haggle and soak in the authentic cultural experience.

 Travel Time